It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 At Katoomba Falls, you can bathe in the freshwater waterfall.
 From here, you can also catch the Katoomba Scenic Railway back to Katoomba.

-Try to visit the Three Sisters is during December January, February, March, April, May or June.
+Try to visit the Three Sisters between December and June.

-The busiest but best time to visit is between December and February, during the summer, when conditions are the warmest and least cloudy.
+The busiest but best time to visit is between December and February.
+This is summertime, so the conditions should be warm and less cloudy.

-Low season is considered to be winter, between June and August, but there is a higher chance of cloud or rain covering the view of the Three Sisters.
+The low season is considered to be winter, between June and August.
+During this time, there is a higher chance of clouds or rain obscuring the view of the Three Sisters.

 Places to Visit Near the Three Sisters